 <h2 > Discussion

 As I mentioned earlier, this is a first trimmed version of AVR controlled generator.
 It has half of working functionality in many cases this can be enough.
 Main signals are generated and can be controlled.
-In a future the functionality can be expanded to add PWM generation using timers.
-Generator generates signals as they are – directly from DAC.
+In the future, the functionality can be expanded to add PWM generation using timers.
+A generator generates signals as they are – directly from DAC.
 There is no variable gain regulation.
-To be more interesting project there can be VGA amplifier used with feedback to control output signal voltage.
+To be a more interesting project there can be VGA amplifier used with feedback to control output signal voltage.
 The project source code is open to modify and expand functionality.
 If there will be some good modifications – feedback is always welcome.

 More pictures from the project:

 Some software writing ideas were taken from Jespers Mini DDS.